genkgo/APNS-iOS-server-token-creator/README.md

 # APNS-iOS-server-token-creator
 Simple bash script that automates the steps taken to create, test and prepare the signed server certificate for the Apple Push Notification Service.

-Outputs a ready to use PushCertKey pem filel.
+Outputs a ready to use PushCertKey pem file for in your production environemnt.
 The creation of the requires files need to be done using OSX.
 The script itself can be run from linux.

 ### Prerequisites